D'Eriq King: New England Patriots

 King signed with the New England Patriots as an undrafted free agent on May 9, 2022.
 He was waived on May 16.

 Carolina Panthers

-On November 14, 2022, King signed with the Carolina Panthers practice squad.
+On November 14, 2022, King was signed to the practice squad of the Carolina Panthers.
 King was expected to be assigned to the DC Defenders of the XFL on November 15 before the signing occurred.
 He was released on November 22.

 DC Defenders

-On December 12, 2022, King was officially assigned to the DC Defenders of the XFL after being released by the Panthers.
+On December 12, 2022, King was assigned to the DC Defenders of the XFL after being released by the Panthers.
+King did not sign a Letter of Intent to return in 2024.